MarkEWaite/gke-experiment/tutorial.md

 Click the **Continue** button to move to the next step.

 ## Access CloudBees Core
-At this point, you have a new installation of the CloudBee Core on modern plaforms.
+At this point, you have a new installation of the CloudBees Core on modern plaforms.

 ### Create a new master.
 Let's create a new managed master for our cluster.